Native American Tuition Waiver Program

-- Matriculating students must apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) and supply all required documentation for the NATWP to the Financial Aid Office.
-For the academic year and/or the fall semester, the FAFSA must be filed and the aid application completed by August 15th.
-For the spring semester, the FAFSA must be filed and the aid application completed and all documents for the NATWP received by December 15th
+- Matriculating students are required to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) and supply all required documentation for the NATWP to the Financial Aid Office.
+For the academic year and/or the fall semester, the FAFSA is required to be filed and the aid application completed by August 15th.
+For the spring semester, the FAFSA is required to be filed and the aid application completed and all documents for the NATWP received by December 15th

-- Tribal Verification: You must obtain a letter or an official document signed by a band or tribal official verifying your membership.
-Descendants must provide documentation of a parents’ or grandparent’s band or tribal membership.
+- Tribal Verification: You are required to obtain a letter or an official document signed by a band or tribal official verifying your membership.
+Descendants are required to provide documentation of a parents’ or grandparent’s band or tribal membership.
 In addition, descendants will need to provide the appropriate birth certificates indicating the relationship to the parent/grandparent.

-- All Students Must File for Financial Aid/ FAFSAThe FAFSA must be completed each academic year in order to remain eligible for the Tuition Waiver.
-It is highly recommended that you fill out the FAFSA as soon as possible after January 1st.
+- All Students Are Required to File for Financial Aid/ FAFSA The FAFSA is required to be completed each academic year in order to remain eligible for the Tuition Waiver.
+It is highly recommended that you complete the FAFSA as soon as possible after October 1st.
 If deadlines are not met, students would be in danger of not receiving the waiver and or grant.
-Students can begin filing the FAFSA after January 1st of each year.
-All FAFSA packages must be complete by August 15th.
+Students can begin filing the FAFSA after October 1st of each year.
+All FAFSA packages are required to be completed by August 15th.

-Students must provide an annual statement of support identifying all financial assistance provided by the tribe, Nation, or band.
-(This must be official documentation provided by the Tribal office responsible for assisting students with their cost of education.)
+Students are required to provide an annual statement of support identifying all financial assistance provided by the tribe, Nation, or band.
+(Official documentation must be provided by the Tribal office responsible for assisting students with their cost of education.)
 The cost of all financial assistance, including the tuition waiver, cannot exceed the cost of attendance and the amount of the waiver applied may be reduced if additional scholarship and grant aid is available to the student.

 To continue to receive the Native American Tuition Waiver:

-- Students must remain academically eligible to register for classes and maintain Satisfactory Academic Progress in compliance with Title IV Federal financial aid policies (as described in the College Catalog at Affording MMA)
+- Students are required to remain academically eligible to register for classes and maintain Satisfactory Academic Progress in compliance with Title IV Federal financial aid policies (as described in the College Catalog at Affording MMA)

-- Students must complete a FAFSA each academic year, no later than August 15th for the fall semester and/or academic year.
+- Students are required to complete a FAFSA each academic year, no later than August 15th for the fall semester and/or academic year.